 Child Custody Lawyer Bucks County

 As the parent of the child or children, you naturally have custody of them.
-It is expected of you as a parent to physically care for the child by providing food, shelter, and other necessary essentials such as clothing and nurturing.
+As a parent, it is expected of you to physically care for the child by providing food, shelter, and other essentials such as clothing and nurturing.
 You are also innately expected to make decisions for the child or children until they are of legal age to do so themselves, such as determining if you want them to be homeschooled or attend a public or private school, or any medical decisions that need to be made.

 However, it is possible that someone challenges your natural right to the custody of your child.
 These situations can quickly become complicated.
 You may need additional assistance to truly get the outcome that you feel is best for your child or children or fight for your right to care for them.

 It is our job at Velter Yurovsky Zoftis Sokolson, LLC to ensure that your rights as a parent or guardian to both your child’s physical custody and legal custody are not unjustly restricted, limited, or stripped from you.
 Our experienced Bucks County Child Custody Lawyers are prepared to guide you through your legal options as a parent/guardian so that you can feel safe in knowing that you were appropriately represented and defended.

 There are many reasons that parents or guardians file for custody, with the most frequent being Divorce.
 While there are other reasons for pursuing custodial rights, including disputes between unmarried couples who have children, the process is often complicated and the results limited.
 At Velter Yurovsky Zoftis Sokolson, LLC, we strive to make a complicated process easier.

 Parents and guardians almost always vie for custody with the goal of creating the best possible environment for the child or children.
 However, the possibilities through the courts are typically limited to two overall agreements: sole custody and joint custody.